top of page

 Luigi Pagliarini_edited.jpg

-Luigi Pagliarini studied clarinet and classical singing before graduating with honours at the Conservatorio de Bologna in Orchestral Conducting in 2004.
+Luigi Pagliarini is the Artistic Director for the Teatro Rinaldi.
+He studied clarinet and classical singing before graduating with honours at the Conservatorio de Bologna in Orchestral Conducting in 2004.
 He has studied with Luciano Acocella, Daniele Gatti, Deyan Pavlov, Donato Renzetti, Otto Werner Mueller, Colin Metters, Dr John Farrer, Neil Thomson, Donald Thulean, Daniel Lewis, Lawrence Golan, Brooke Creswell.

 Luigi is proud to have been an alumni of London Conducting Workshop, and is now highly acclaimed as a conductor of orchestral works with choir, combining his skills in orchestral conducting with his knowledge of vocal techniques, acquired in his former career as a singer in the field of Ancient and Baroque music.
 He founded and still conducts the Youth Orchestra OSMIM OPERA at the “Fondazione I Teatri” (Reggio Emilia), while conducting the Community Choir “Adorno” and the Choir of the “De André” Theatre.